intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 carefully, allowing sufficient time for the requests they make on the other organization to be processed.

+In case there are a larger number of document dependencies, especially when specifications are developed in parallel, IAB Coordination Support Groups can be setup, e.g., currently there are groups for IEEE, 3GPP, and W3C.

 ## Liaison Manager

 As described above, most work on mutually interesting topics will be